Bengali Hindu diaspora: Assam

-The Barak Valley comprising the present districts of Cachar, Karimganj and Hailakandi is contiguous to Sylhet (Bengal plains), where the Bengali Hindus, according to historian J.B.
+The Barak Valley, comprising the present districts of Cachar, Karimganj and Hailakandi, is contiguous to Sylhet (Bengal plains), where the Bengali Hindus, according to historian J.B.
 Bhattacharjee, had settled well before the colonial period, influencing the culture of Dimasa Kacaharis.
-Bhattacharjee describes that the Dimasa kings spoke Bengali and the inscriptions and coins written were in Bengali script.
+Bhattacharjee describes that the Dimasa kings spoke Bengali, and the inscriptions and coins written were in Bengali script.
 Migrations to Cachar increased after the British annexation of the region.
-The Bengali Hindus settled in Brahmaputra Valley largely during the colonial period as professionals.
+The Bengali Hindus settled in the Brahmaputra Valley largely during the colonial period as professionals.
 After the Partition and especially after the genocide of 1950, Bengali Hindus of Sylhet immigrated to the Barak Valley.
-Later on during the 1971 Bangladesh genocide, thousands of Bengali Hindus took refuge in Assam.
+Later on, during the 1971 Bangladesh genocide, thousands of Bengali Hindus took refuge in Assam.
 The Bengali Hindu organizations estimate that there are approximately 6.5 million Bengali Hindus in the state.

-However different sources have varied estimation of Bengali Hindu population in Assam.
+However ,different sources have varied estimates of the Bengali Hindu population in Assam.